Roman-Feller/Roman-Feller.github.io/index.md

 <p>Since October 2023 I am a PhD student supervised by <a href="https://dmg.tuwien.ac.at/pinsker/">Michael Pinsker</a> working in the ERC Synergy Grant <a href="https://www.pococop.eu">POCOCOP</a> at TU Wien.
 I obtained my master in mathematics from the University of Bonn where I wrote my <a href="thesis/MasterThesis.pdf" target="_blank">thesis</a> with <a href="https://www.math.uni-bonn.de/people/phierony/">Philipp Hieronymi</a>. </p>

-<p>My research interest lie in infinite domain constraint satisfaction problems and related questions in model-theory, Ramsey theory.</p>
+<p>My research interest lie in infinite domain constraint satisfaction problems and related questions in model-theory and Ramsey theory.</p>

 <p>Mail: firstname.lastname@tuwien.ac.at </p>